foonerd/volumio-bluetooth-core/docs/build-bluez.md

 ### 1. Prepare Source & Packaging

-Start by running the `extract-bluez-source.sh` script, which will download and prepare the BlueZ source and packaging files:
+Start by running the `extract-bluez-source.sh` script, which will prepare the BlueZ source and packaging files:

 ```bash
 # Execute the script to extract BlueZ source and prepare packaging